-- Lead the Way Toolkit — resources and tools to pray, learn, take action and inspire your community to support our brothers and sisters most in need around the world.
+- CRS Campaigns — resources and tools to pray, learn, take action and inspire your community to support our sisters and brothers most in need around the world.

-- Action Center: Resources and Tools — resources and tools will help you advocate effectively
+- Action Center: Resources and Tools — resources and tools to help you advocate effectively

-- CRS Chapters — Ask us how you can become part of a CRS Chapter, where you can take meaningful actions on behalf of our most vulnerable sisters and brothers around the world.
+- CRS Chapters — Ask us how you can become part of a CRS Chapter, through which you can take meaningful actions on behalf of our most vulnerable sisters and brothers around the world.

 - Community Giving - CRS fundraising options to discover ways you and your community can make a difference